Duncan McArthur: Biography

-Duncan McArthur’s raid

-Duncan McArthur conducted a cavalry raid deep into Thames Valley.
-Duncan's objective was to devastate the settlement's food supplies which was mainly flour.
-Duncan and 700 riflemen mounted on horses conducted their raid in October.
-Duncan and his mounted riflemen inflicted massive damage on infrastructure, burned many flour mills, surprised Canadian militia in separate engagements, and took provisions.
-McArthur's mounted riflemen raided multiple population centers.
-McArthur's raiders killed 18 Canadian militiamen, wounded 9 militiamen, and captured 126 Canadian militia soldiers.
-McArthur avoided contact with the main British army.
-After completing his raid, McArthur and his mounted riflemen withdrew back to American lines safely.
-The American raiders suffered only 1 killed and 6 wounded.
+McArthur did not face much action after that, but he was engaged in negotiating treaties with the Indians.
+In 1817, he was one of two commissioners (along with Lewis Cass) who negotiated the Treaty of Fort Meigs, which was signed September 29 of that year with several Native American tribes.

 End of War of 1812

 McArthur did not face much action any further, but he was engaged in negotiating treaties with the Indians.
 In 1817, he was one of two commissioners (along with Lewis Cass) who negotiated the Treaty of Fort Meigs, which was signed September 29 of that year with several Native American tribes.

 Serving in the House of Representatives

 McArthur served intermittently thereafter in the Ohio House of Representatives and Ohio State Senate.
 He was elected and served a single term from 1823 to 1825 in the United States House of Representatives before winning election to the governorship in 1830.
 McArthur served a single term and did not seek re-election.